2024 Summer Community Service Fellowship Program

-The Harvard Club of Southern Connecticut (HCSC) will offer up to five (5) remote fellowships of $5,000.00 each for 10 weeks of full-time work to current Harvard undergraduates and graduating seniors in our territorial area in Connecticut who wish to pursue public service projects during the summer.
+The Harvard Club of Southern Connecticut (HCSC) will offer up to four (4) in-person fellowships of $8,000.00 each for 10 weeks of full-time work to current Harvard undergraduates and graduating seniors in our territorial area in Connecticut whom wish to pursue public service projects during the summer.
 Housing and living arrangements are the responsibilities of the recipient, as are any costs incurred over and above the stipend.

 Public Service is defined as work that